docker/docs/desktop/settings/linux.md

 {% include beta.md %}

-#### Enable containerd
+#### Use containerd for pulling and storing images

-Turns on the experimental containerd image store.
+Turns on the containerd image store.
 This brings new features like faster container startup performance by lazy-pulling images, and the ability to run Wasm applications with Docker.
+For more information, see [containerd image store](../containerd/index.md).

 ### Experimental features